deltac13/academic-kickstart/content/authors/yang-lin/_index.md

 - Principal Investigator
 ---

-I am an assistant professor in the Soil and Water Sciences Department at the University of Florida.
-My research interests include soil carbon persistence and decomposition, coupled carbon-nutrient cycling in terrestrial ecosystems, redox dynamics in upland soils, and biogeochemical implications of climate change and land use.
-My field sites spans a wide range of ecosystems, including arid grasslands, sub-tropical forests, and agricultural landscapes.
-I take a variety of analytical approaches to characterize the physical, chemical, and biological properties of plant, soil, and water samples.

-I am looking for MSc and PhD students interested in soil carbon and soil health.
-Check out [Opportunities](#opportunities)  for more information on the application!
-Get in touch with me via email and twitter!
+The Lin Lab at the University of Florida seeks to advance the understanding and application of soil health principles in the management of agricultural and natural ecosystems.
+Our research covers a wide range of topics including soil health assessment, organic matter persistence, remediation of legacy phosphorus, and nature-based solutions to climate change.
+We are a group of scientists who value diversity and inclusion and challenge each other in moving our science forward.